 We are huge AirBnB fans!
 And with everything in Iceland being so expensive, we opted to stay in an apartment.
 It was clean, safe, cute, and in the most perfect location.
 We really got lucky, because a lot of the tours pick up at a hotel right down the road.
 Reykjavik isn’t huge, but after driving around on one of the tours, it was clear that we could have ended up far from the restaurants, shops, etc. Another plus is that the water was about a 2 min walk, and one night we stood outside and watched the Northern Lights over the water (honestly, I have no more words!!)
 So, so gorgeous.

-If you’re looking for a place to stay, here is our accommodation – Kristján was a perfect host!
+If you’re looking for a place to stay, unfortunately, our Airbnb is no longer operating.
+However, I do still recommend Airbnb-ing!
 If you have not used AirBnb before, you can use this link to get $40 off of your first trip! (and I receive a $20 credit!
 Win-Win!).

 Did you know that Iceland is known for their hot dogs?
 Yes, hot dogs.
 There is a hot dog stand called Baejarins Beztu Pylsur that always has a line down the street and around the corner!
 Seriously.
 Hot dogs.
 I cannot attest to this, but according to Trip Advisor, some of the most famous guests at this particular hot dog stand include Bill Clinton, and James Hetfield.
 Who knew?
 Having said all of that, we actually ate at a different hot dog stand because the line was too long!
 There is a cute little park-like area in the middle of town that has 2 food stands and an open area with a water fountain, surrounded by shops.
 Super cute, and highly recommended!

 For dinner, grab some fish!
 There are a ton of fish restaurants, but our two favorites were: